Skip to main content

 • identify risks and challenges to be considered when using GenAI.

-This is a ‘living’ site that will be regularly reviewed and updated as Artificial Intelligence (AI) and GenAI technologies evolve, and as other related College policies are published.
+This is a ‘living’ site that will be regularly reviewed and updated as Artificial Intelligence (AI) and GenAI technologies evolve, and as related College policies are published.

 What is GenAI?